Versace on the Floor: Commercial performance

 "Versace on the Floor" was released as a promotional single and debuted on the charts at number 88 in France and number 96 in Portugal.
 When the 24K Magic album was released, the track debuted at number 98 in the United States on the Billboard Hot 100 chart and at number 73 on the Canadian Hot 100, the week of December 10, 2016, and at its peak position of number 27 in New Zealand.
 Around the same time, it peaked at number two in Israel.

 Following its single release the song re-entered the Billboard Hot 100 and the Canadian Hot 100, peaking at number 33 and 43, respectively, spending 14 weeks on both charts.
 The track peaked at number seven on the Billboard Dance Club Songs.
-"Versace on the Floor" was certified double platinum by the Recording Industry Association of America (RIAA) and three times platinum by Music Canada (MC).
+"Versace on the Floor" was certified double platinum by the Recording Industry Association of America (RIAA) and four times platinum by Music Canada (MC).
 It debut and peaked at number three on the Philippine Hot 100 on June 12, 2017.

 On the UK Singles Chart the song peaked at number 59 and was certified gold by the British Phonographic Industry (BPI).
 In Italy it peaked at number 82 on the FIMI Singles Chart.
 "Versace on the Floor" was certified platinum by the Federazione Industria Musicale Italiana (FIMI).

 The David Guetta remix charted in three other countries, Belgium, Hungary and Poland.
 It reached the top ten, peaking at number eight on the Ultratop 50 chart in Wallonia (Belgium), number 13 in Hungary and number 32 on the Polish Airplay Top 100.
 Its remix also helped the original version of "Versace on the Floor" to chart in Australia, debuting at number 57.
 The song was certified two times platinum by the Australian Recording Industry Association (ARIA) and four times platinum by the Recorded Music NZ.